Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * UNKNOWN if the token file cannot be read, if `--url` is neither given nor derivable from `wp-config.php`, if the scan aborted (for example because the target does not run WordPress), or if the scan produced no parsable output.
 A scan that failed before writing its document reports in plain text; that text is carried into the message instead of being discarded.
 * `--always-ok` suppresses all alerts and always returns OK.

+A message beginning with `Output from wpscan:` is the scanner's own wording, passed through unchanged.
+The options such a message suggests are `wpscan` options: `--wpscan-follow-redirect` and `--wpscan-ignore-main-redirect` are parameters of this check as well, everything else reaches the scanner through `--wpscan-option`.

 The coverage numbers ("Detected by the scan: 4 plugins") never influence the state.
 A component the scanner cannot fingerprint is a limit of black box scanning, not something the administrator can fix on the monitored site.